lihoang6/launchables/README.md

 You share your AI work on GitHub.
 98% of developers never see it work because they hit setup/GPU issues.

 ## The Solution
 Turn your notebook into a Launchable.
+Launchables are shareable AI demos and tutorials that can be created from Jupyter notebooks or GitHub repositories.
 Developers click a link, land in a GPU notebook in 30 seconds, and **actually try your work**.

 ## What You'll Learn